 1. Culturagrams

-Culturagram is a family assessment tool developed by Elaine Congress to understand families that come from different cultural backgrounds.
-It helps focus on 10 different cultural aspects and works best with immigrant families/ refugees.
+Culturagram is a family assessment tool developed by Elaine Congress to help practitioners understand families from different cultural backgrounds.
+It focuses attention on key cultural dimensions and is especially useful when working with immigrant and refugee families.

 2. Ecomaps

 Step 1: Begin your ecomap with a circle in the middle.
-Portray the family members within the circle using a genogram – squares for male family members and circles for female family members.
-Mention their name and age in the middle of the shape assigned to them.
+Portray family members within the circle using a genogram: squares for male family members and circles for female family members.
+Mention each person’s name and age inside the shape assigned to them.

 Step 3: Identify and add any extended family members or close friends.
-Visualize the quality of the relationship to them using the lines above.
+Visualize the quality of the relationship to them using the same line styles.

-Step 4: Add the social and environmental systems such as schools, religious institutions, work etc. that have an impact on the family.
-Portray the quality of the relationships here as well.
+Step 4: Add social and environmental systems such as schools, religious institutions, workplaces, and healthcare providers that affect the family.
+Portray the quality of those relationships as well.

 3. Personal SWOT Analysis

-A personal SWOT analysis is a useful self-assessment tool that you can use with your clients.
-While it should be done individually, it helps your client identify their strengths, weaknesses, threats and opportunities.
+A personal SWOT analysis is a useful self-assessment tool that you can use with clients.
+While it is usually completed individually, it helps clients identify their strengths, weaknesses, threats and opportunities.

 The key to a successful SWOT analysis is asking the right questions.
-Read our article on Personal SWOT Analysis to Assess and Improve Yourself to learn how to use this tool along with useful questions that you can ask from your clients.
+Read our article on Personal SWOT Analysis to Assess and Improve Yourself to learn how to use this tool along with useful prompts you can use with clients.

 4. Self-Assessment Template